-I have been throwing Halloween parties for the kids for at least 10 years.
 Every good Halloween party needs lots of fun Halloween desserts.
+I also make Witch Hat Cookies.

 Looking for more party treats?
-You might also like Spider Brownies or Oreo Spider Cookies.
-Serve these along side the peanut butter spider cookies.
-Make sure to also try Halloween Sugar Cookies.
+You might also like Spider Brownies, Frankenstein Rice Krispie Treats or Oreo Spider Cookies.
+Make sure to also try Halloween Sugar Cookies, Halloween Puppy Chow Recipe and Halloween Cake Pop Recipes.

-- Chocolate Melting Wafers – You can also use chocolate chips.
+- Chocolate Melting Wafers – Can substitute chocolate chips if preferred.

 Find the complete list of ingredients for this recipe on the recipe card at the bottom.

-- Prepare Oven – Preheat the oven to 350 degrees F.
+- Step 1.
+Prepare Oven – Preheat the oven to 350 degrees F.

-- Combine butter and sugars – In a separate mixing bowl, combine the butter and 1 cup of both of the sugars.
-Mix with a stand up mixer or a hand-held mixer.
+Step 3.
+Get out a separate mixing bowl, combine the butter and both of the sugars.
+I like to use a stand mixer or a hand-held mixer.
 Mix until the ingredients are light and fluffy.

-- Bake Cookies – Bake for 10-12 minutes until the cookies are lightly golden brown.
-Allow the cookies to cool for 5 minutes and then start decorating.
+Step 10.
+Bake the cookies for 10-12 minutes until the cookies are lightly golden brown.
+Then let the cookies cool for 5 minutes and then start decorating.

-- Melt Chocolate – Melt the chocolate wafers in the microwave and transfer to a piping bag or small ziplock bag for piping.
-Allow this mixture to cool for 5 minutes for easier decorating.
+Step 12.
+Melt the chocolate wafers in the microwave and transfer to a piping bag or small ziplock bag for piping.
+Allow this mixture to cool for 5 minutes.
+Pipe four chocolate lines on both side of the Reeses peanut butter cups to make the spider’s legs.

-- Add the Candy Eyeballs – Place chocolate on the front of the peanut butter cup.
-Then adhere 2 of the candy eyes for the spider eyes.
+Step 13.
+Finally, add chocolate on the front of the peanut butter cup.
+Then add 2 of the candy eyes for the spider eyes.
+Allow to set and then enjoy.

 - Cookie Scoop – Use a cookie scoop to make the dough into balls.